 The anxiety and depression online test measures how you may have been affected by depression and anxiety over the past four weeks.

-- Your answers and results will be automatically sent to you by email and remain confidential.
+- Your answers and results will remain confidential.

-- Request a free no-obligation consultation with one of our psychologists to discuss your test results and options.
+- You can request a no-obligation consultation with one of our psychologists to discuss your test results and options.

 - Talking about your problem with someone you trust is important and a good place to start when seeking help and information.